tobias-fyi/challenges/100DaysofX/02-Story/Cache/vibrary.md

 - [ ] Bird in a Hail Storm
 - [ ] Sentient Camera
 - [ ] The flash of euphoria that comes from listening to a certain song or smelling a certain scent
+  - [ ] Juxtapose that with the nostalgia of returning to a place that holds emotional memory

 ### ---- Lexigraph ----